susserj/Clock-Face/README.md

 The purpose of this repository is to allow readers of my book

 Heirloom Project,
-Traditional,
-Mission Style
-Wall Clock
+Traditional Mission Style Wall Clock

 To be able to freely download my clockface design rather than re-creatining if completely from scratch.